Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

 “

-I provide person-centred, trauma-informed support to help people coping with grief and loss, including the death of a loved one, loss by suicide, or the passing of a beloved pet.
-I also work with those facing emotional challenges like trauma, domestic violence, anxiety, stress, negative thoughts, low self-esteem, and self-doubt.
-Additionally, I support individuals dealing with relationship issues, workplace stress, and struggles with identity or purpose and more.
+I offer person-centred, compassion-focused support to individuals navigating grief and loss, whether through the death of a loved one, loss by suicide, or the passing of a beloved pet.
+I also work with those facing emotional challenges, such as the lasting impact of difficult life experiences, domestic abuse, anxiety, stress, negative thoughts, low self-esteem, and self-doubt.
+My approach creates a safe and supportive space for people dealing with relationship struggles, workplace pressure, identity questions, or a deeper search for meaning and purpose.

 To arrange an initial introduction or if you have any questions please do get in touch.

-I will always aim reply to your message within 24 hours, if you have not heard from me please do check your spam/junk folder.
+I will always aim to reply to your message within 24 hours.
+If you have not heard from me, please do check your spam/junk folder.

-I offer my counselling services in-person in three locations: Chester, Tarporley and Frodsham, Cheshire.
+I offer my counselling services in person in two locations: Chester and Tarporley, Cheshire.

 I also work online and by phone nationwide.

-Rooms at all three locations are comfortable and welcoming.
+Rooms at both locations are comfortable and welcoming.

-For the Chester and Frodsham locations there is plentiful free on-street parking.
-Please note that both rooms are reached only by a staircase.
+For the Chester locations, there is plentiful free on-street parking.
+Please note that the room is reached only by a staircase.

-For the Tarporley location, there is on-site parking and the space is weloming and calm.
-The room is fully accessible.
+For the Tarporley location, there is on-site parking, and the space is welcoming and calm.
+The room and building are fully accessible.

 I'm a certified online and telephone-trained counsellor, so you can trust that these sessions will be conducted securely and ethically.